-It is appalling when you have a paid satellite TV subscription and you can’t enjoy.
-How more painful can it get when you miss your favorite live program due to change in the weather.
-While I can’t control what nature has to offer, I will teach you tips to Fix Satellite Dish Signal loss during rain, cloudy weather, or snow.
+Having a paid satellite TV subscription and can’t enjoy it is appalling.
+How more painful can it get when you miss your favorite live program due to changes in the weather?
+While I can’t control what nature offers, I will teach you tips to Fix Satellite Dish Signal loss during rain, cloudy weather, or snow.
 You can continue enjoying your favorite programs even when it is raining heavily.
-Gladly, this would be helpful for standalone FTA decoders as well as company-branded ones.
-Some households suffer signal losses with just rain, light/heavy rain with no lightning or storm.
+Gladly, this would be helpful for standalone FTA decoders and company-branded ones.
+Some households suffer signal losses with rain and light/heavy rain with no lightning or storm.

 Further reading: